Chip Roy: Foreign relations

 Roy was one of three House Republicans to vote "present" on a resolution condemning Trump's action of withdrawing forces from Syria.
 Along with Matt Gaetz and a handful of Republicans, Roy broke with his party and voted to end Saudi assistance to the War in Yemen.

 In March 2021, Roy was one of 14 House Republicans to vote against a measure condemning the Myanmar coup d'état (Paul Gosar voted "present").
 After the vote, The Washington Post noted a pattern of a small group of House Republicans, including Roy, who on several occasions "objected to what would seem to most observers as an unobjectionable proposal."
 It described them as an "emerging far-right 'no' caucus …a consistent cohort of House Republicans who are uniting to constitute much of the minority on measures that otherwise pass overwhelmingly. …[united by] staunchly right-wing politics and, in many cases, a penchant for media attention."

 In June 2021, Roy was one of 49 House Republicans to vote to repeal the Authorization for Use of Military Force Against Iraq Resolution of 2002.

 In September 2021, Roy was among 75 House Republicans to vote against the National Defense Authorization Act of 2022, which contains a provision that would require women to be drafted.

 Roy was among 19 House Republicans to vote against the final passage of the 2022 National Defense Authorization Act.

 In July 2022, Roy was one of 18 Republicans to vote against ratifying Sweden's and Finland's applications for NATO membership.

 In 2023, Roy was among 47 Republicans to vote in favor of H.Con.Res.
 21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+In December 2023, Roy introduced legislation to withdraw the United States from the United Nations, titled the "Disengaging Entirely from the United Nations Debacle (DEFUND) Act."

+On March 19, 2024, Roy voted NAY to House Resolution 149 Condemning the illegal abduction and forcible transfer of children from Ukraine to the Russian Federation.
+He was one of nine Republicans to do so.